microsoft/health-architectures/Postman/README.md

 15. When back in the **API permissions** blade for your Postman app registration, click **Add a permission** (again).

-16. Under **Request API permissions** select the **APIs my organization uses** tab.
+16. Under **Request API permissions**, select the **APIs my organization uses** tab.
 Type in "Azure Healthcare APIs" and select the item in the list.
 <img src="./docs/images/Screenshot_2022-02-15_141828_edit2_next4.png" height="328">

 17. Scroll down and select **user_impersonation** and click **Add permissions**.